GrolarDan/pg-releaser-lib/README.md

 To deploy to OSSRH we need provide maven with credentials.
 Also GPG plugin needs passphrase to the private key.
-Because we don't want to publish credentials I found useful using environment variables and these then use in maven build.
+Because we don't want to publish credentials I found useful using environment variables and use them in maven build process.

 #### Environment variables